 This timeline gives a chronological listing of the main events in English History for the years 860 – 869

-A Viking raid led by Weland attacked Winchester and set the town alight.
-Weland tried to fight further inland but was defeated by an Anglo Saxon force.
+chieftan Weland, attacked Winchester, the capital of Wessex, and set the town alight.
+Weland tried to fight further inland but was defeated by an Anglo Saxon

 860 (20th December)

 King Aethelbald of Wessex died.
 He was succeeded by his brother Aethelberht

 King Donald of Scotland died.
 He was succeeded by his nephew Constantine I.

 challenged Osbert for the rule of the kingdom of Northumbria and won.

 King Aethelberht of Wessex died.
 He was succeeded by his brother Aethelred I of Wessex.